Saneajayy/aigen/README.md

 Environment Variables

-Create a .env file in the root directory:
+Create a .env file in the root directory and add the following:

 DATABASE_URL=your_postgresql_url
 GEMINI_API_KEY=your_gemini_api_key